mrsilver76/plex-autoshutdown/README.md

 You can usually find the power-on scheduling option in your BIOS under a "Power" or "Advanced" menu, often called something like "Resume by RTC Alarm", "Wake on RTC", or "Wake on Alarm".
 If you don’t see it, check any "Power Management" or "ACPI" sections.

 > [!TIP]
-> Whilst you are configuring this, I recommend you also enable the “automatically power on after power loss” option.
-This means that if you have a power cut then the server will automatically boot again when power is restored.
+> - Turn on “automatic power on after power loss” in the BIOS so the server will restart automatically if the electricity goes out.
+> - Ensure Plex tasks don’t try to run while the server is off!
+Schedule them to start about 5 minutes after it powers on.

 ## 📝 Logging